cbayesr/RobustDiscrete_installer/README.md

 ## Example

-From Appendix C of Bayes, Bazán and Valdvieso (2024).
+From Appendix C of Bayes, Bazán, and Valdvieso (2024).
+Estimation of model M5 had a run time of 212 seconds on an Intel Core i-7 processor with 2.80 GHz and 16.0 GB RAM due to the use of numerical integration to evaluate the PDF of the B2B distribution.

 ```r
 library(gamlss)